8 short waterfall tracks in Canterbury, New Zealand

 Head down Rue Jolie until you reach an intersection with Aylmers Valley Rd.
 Turn left onto Aylmers Valley Rd and follow it till its end.
 There is a car park at the end of the road with a track sign.
 Alternatively, park at the beginning of Aylmers Valley Road and walk up.

-WATERFALL TRACKS IN CANTERBURY: #5, 6 & 7 Acland, Emily and Rata Falls
+Acland, Emily and Rata Falls

-Acland Falls: 80 meter gain | 1 km return | 45 mins- 1 hour return”
+Acland Falls: 80 meter gain | 1 km return | 45 mins- 1 hour return

 Emily Falls: 90 meter gain | 2 km return | 1 hour return